BugSplat-Git/macho-uuid/README.md

 macho-uuid

   A command line utility and library for reading the UUID of a .app, .dSYM,
-  .bundle, .xcarchive, .framework, or macOS binary file.
+  .bundle, .xcarchive, .framework, .dylib, or macOS binary file.

 Usage

-  --path string   Path to a .app, .dSYM, .bundle, .xcarchive, .framework, or
+  --path string   Path to a .app, .dSYM, .bundle, .xcarchive, .framework, .dylib or
                   macOS binary file.
   -h, --help      Print this usage guide.